vintonl/FinalProject/README.md

 ### Overview:

-This program is designed to be a full stack RESTful software application that creates, reads, updates and deletes user, gear, reservation data from a database we built using MySQL Workbench and connecting with using Java Database Connectivity.
+This program is designed to be a full-stack RESTful software application that creates, reads, updates and deletes user, gear, reservation data from a database we built using MySQL Workbench and connecting with using Java Database Connectivity.

 ### How to run: